The first time they got a flyer into his hand he was passing the Pleasance Dome.

 She greeted him cautiously.
 “Sir, I am a detective who is in the employ of your wife.”

 Freddy exploded into fury.
 “I’m not listening to this!
 Start the play!
 Start the play!”
-A bright crimson had accelerated sharply into his face; his eyes were like murderous daggers and his mouth had stretched to show all of his yellow teeth, horribly.
+A bright crimson had accelerated sharply into his face; his mouth had stretched to show all of his yellow teeth, horribly.

 The cast, clearly under instruction, trembled slightly but they remained fixed to the spot.